 They'll last for around 1 week if you store them in the fridge in an airtight container.
 They can be kept at room temperature too but they will be chewier when chilled.

 Yes.
 To freeze your flapjacks, place the slices into airtight containers and freeze for up to 3 months.
-To defrost them, pop them in the fridge overnight or let them sit out at room temperature for an hour or two.
+For more info on freezing and defrosting, check out my flapjack freezing guide.

 Yes!
-I used smooth peanut butter out of preference but if you want more crunch in your flapjacks then you can definitely use crunchy peanut butter too.
+I used smooth peanut butter out of preference but if you want more crunch in your flapjacks, use slightly less crunchy peanut butter, around 120g, to prevent dryness.
+For more mix-in inspo, check out my 50+ flapjack flavour ideas.

 For best results, I recommend using porridge or rolled oats.
 Variations such as instant oats or jumbo oats will absorb the liquid differently and result in a different flapjack texture.